 Is Pita bread healthy to eat?

-There are many theories and many statements on nutritional values of Pita bread.
+There are many theories and many statements on the nutritional values of Pita bread.
 Don’t hedge, Pita bread is as good as any other bread.
 It all depends on the type of flour you use.
 The more you use whole grain, the better the nutritional value will be of your bread.
-Remember, type of flour does not change the calories intake.
+Remember, the type of flour does not change the calories intake.

 Those who follow veganism can eat this Vegan Pita bread.
 This pita bread ingredient does not include any animal product hence, completely vegan.